VTT Technical Research Centre of Finland: VTT Technical Research Centre of Finland Ltd (2015–)

 In January 2015, the Centre for Metrology (MIKES) was merged with VTT, and VTT Technical Research Centre of Finland became a limited liability company.
 The company’s field of activity was defined as applied research in technology, taking research results to practical use, and operating as a national metrology institute.
 As a limited liability company, VTT was able to react more easily to changes in the customers and the environment, and to operate more freely in the financial markets.
 Bioruukki, a research centre for the bioeconomy and circular economy, was established in Kivenlahti, Espoo.
 Its aim was to overcome the ‘valley of death’ associated with the commercialisation of inventions.

 In January 2018, VTT sold Labtium Ltd and VTT Expert Services Ltd, which provided testing, inspection and certification services, to Eurofins Scientific Group.
 In May, it was announced that VTT would start coordinating a European consortium of more than 10 million euros to develop commercial applications for high-temperature SOFC fuel cell technology.

 In 2019, VTT launched its own incubator activities, VTT Launchpad, through which it provided support for research teams in setting up businesses.
 In December, VTT established a unit focusing on autonomous mobility in Turku, VTT Senseway.

 In May 2020, VTT announced that it would acquire Finland’s first quantum computer.
 Its aim was to build a 50-qubit quantum computer.
 The Finnish IQM Finland Oy, which works with quantum computing, was selected as the supplier of the quantum computer.

+On 30 October 2024, it was reported that VTT was selected as the first-ever foreign partner to join an ARPA-E research program funded by the United States Department of Energy.
+In the program VTT, together with Lawrence Livermore National Laboratory, aim to accelerate the commercial use of fusion energy.
+The collaboration focuses on solving the challenges of materials needed in extreme conditions.